Umuzi-org/tech-department/content/topics/bootcamp/data-sci-environment-setup/_index.md

 ---
+_db_id: 396
+content_type: topic
+ready: true
 title: Data Science bootcamp setup
-ready: true
 ---

 You'll need to be set up so that you can write and run code on your own device.